 “John has done a fantastic job at Sam’s Club, and he will continue the momentum we have in Walmart U.S.,” said Doug McMillon, president and c.e.o. of Walmart Inc. “John knows our business well, having held many different jobs in the company over more than 25 years, and he is helping transform it for the future.
 He has the experience and judgment to know what we should continue doing and what we should change.
 He embraces technology and new ways of working, and he keeps our customers and Sam’s Club members at the center of everything we do, while delivering results for the business.
 I look forward to seeing his impact for our customers and associates in Walmart U.S.”

-Mr. Foran is leaving Walmart to become c.e.o. of Air New Zealand Ltd. He has been c.e.o. of Walmart U.S. since August 2014, and he first joined Walmart in October 2011.
+Mr. Foran is leaving Walmart to pursue another opportunity.
+He has led Walmart U.S. since August 2014, and he first joined Walmart in October 2011.

 “Greg Foran has made a huge difference for Walmart, and we are grateful.”
 Mr. McMillon said.
 “He built a strong plan from the beginning to strengthen the U.S. business — a plan that made significant choices around investing in wages and benefits for associates and investing in price for customers.
 Greg’s ability to innovate, whether it’s making our stores a competitive advantage in an omnichannel environment or equipping associates with next generation technology and training, has helped position us for the future.
 The results have been impressive — every quarter he led Walmart U.S. it has had positive comps.
 Before leading us to a stronger position in the U.S., he did the same thing in China.
 We will miss Greg and thank him for his leadership.
 He has made a difference for our customers, associates and shareholders.”